alicexue/fmri-pipeline/README.md

 - task contrasts (not required) may be specified under the model00\<N> directory as task_contrasts.json or task_contrasts.txt (see step 4 below)

 Steps:
+For downloading data from Flywheel:
+1. Run manage_flywheel_downloads.py, which will ask for the necessary information via the command line

+For running fmri analyses:
 1. Run setup.py to create the model directory and all necessary sub-directories.
 This will also create empty/sample *.json files (model_params.json, condition_key.json, task_contrasts.json) and EVs files for you to fill in.
 2. Fill out model_params.json under model00\<N>, see Terminology below for explanation of the abbreviations.
 3. Fill out condition_key.json under model00\<N>, where the task name is the key and the value is a json object with EV names as keys and the conditions as values.
 (Note: The EV files, *_ev-00\<N>, are always padded with leading zeros so that there are 3 digits)